Kzu0-afk/Kzu0-afk/README.md

   <p>
     <strong>A fourth-year Information Technology undergraduate specializing in full-stack development.</strong>
     <br/>
-    I'm passionate about building scalable web applications and exploring the intersection of backend logic and intuitive user interfaces as well as personal projects.
+    I'm passionate about building scalable web applications and exploring the intersection of backend logic and intuitive user interfaces as well as developing personal projects.
   </p>

   <div>